-The UK Foreign and Commonwealth Office (FCO) has deleted records of its communications with strategic communications companies SCL and Cambridge Analytica in Brazil, two Freedom of Information requests reveal.
+The UK Foreign and Commonwealth Office (FCO) has deleted records of its discussions with strategic communications companies SCL and Cambridge Analytica in Brazil, two Freedom of Information requests reveal.
 This is part one of a series on British involvement in Brazilian internal affairs.
 Parts two and three to follow shortly.

 By John McEvoy, Nathalia Urban, and Daniel Hunt